petukhovv/github-kotlin-code-collector/README.md

 # github-kotlin-code-collector

-Collection of files with Kotlin code from Github (by keywords), and either:
+Collection of files with Kotlin code from Github (by keywords), and:
-- their parsing (compiler run) and resulting AST conversion to JSON (and saving AST in JSON format in specified folder);
+- either their parsing (compiler run) and resulting AST conversion to JSON (and saving AST in JSON format in specified folder);
 - or just saving in .kt file (if --no-compile option is specified).

 ### Running example with parsing